MIJOTHY/FOR_FLUX_SAKE/README.md

 ##The App
 The app we'll be building with the flux design pattern is a 5-a-day tracker.
-On the left is the _old, react version_.
-On the right is the _new, flux version_ built with the flux architecture.
+On the left is the _old, react version_ built decades ago.
+On the right is the _new, flux version_ we'll be building.

 ![](/assets/img/App-Mockup.png) ![](/assets/img/App-Mockup-Flux.png)